Chiedozie22/alx-zero_day/README.md

-My first readme
-I will in time update mt readMe file, for now just enjoy the view
+I will in time update my readMe file, for now just enjoy the view